-The work-based case study report must map, in an appendix, how the report and the videoit evidences the relevant KSBs for this assessment method.
+The work-based case study report must map, in an appendix, how the report and the video evidence the relevant KSBs for this assessment method.

 The work-based case study report commences after the apprentice has gone through the gateway.
-The report and video must be submitted to the EPA after a maximum of 9 weeks from the gateway The report and video can be submitted electronically.
+The report and video must be submitted to the EPAO after a maximum of 9 weeks from the gateway.
+The report and video can be submitted electronically.

 The apprentice must complete their work-based case study report unaided.
-When the report and video are is submitted, the apprentice and their employer must verify that the submitted report is the apprentice's own work.
-The independent assessor should have at least 5 working days to review the work-based case study report and video prior to the questioning component taking place.
-The apprentice should have 5 working days' notice of the questioning component.
+When the report and video are submitted, the apprentice and their employer must verify that the submitted report is the apprentice's own work.
+The independent assessor should have at least 10 working days to review the work-based case study report and video prior to the questioning component taking place.

-Assessment method 2 component 2 - Questioning
+Assessment method 2 component 2 - Questioning Delivery

-Delivery

 The final component of this assessment method is questioning.
+The apprentice should have two weeks' notice of the questioning component.
 It is envisaged that the questioning will take place on the same day as the professional discussion method.

 Following the marking of the work-based case study, the independent assessor must ask the apprentice a minimum of 5 open questions to seek clarification.
-These questions should allow the independent assessor to further test components of the work-based study report and-video recording they have highlighted as needing investigation and test the content and /or depth of understanding to assess performance against distinction criteria.
+These questions should allow the independent assessor to further test components of the work-based study report and video recording they have highlighted as needing investigation and test the content and or depth of understanding to assess performance against distinction criteria.